CausalML/SABRE/README.md

 Andrew Bennett, Dipendra Misra, Nathan Kallus https://arxiv.org/abs/2210.14492

-Run the script "run_experiments.py" to reproduce the results from the paper, results will be placed in the directory "plots" by default
+Run the script "run_experiments.py" to reproduce the results from the paper, results will be placed in the directory "plots" by default (which will be created if it doesn't already exist)